tuhinjubcse/AMPERSAND-EMNLP2019/README.md

 Code and Data for EMNLP 2019 paper titled  AMPERSAND: Argument Mining for PERSuAsive oNline Discussions

 For Argumentative Component Prediction and Relation Prediction:
-Link to Pytorch Model using IMHO+Context as Intermediate Pretraining over BERT:
+Link to FineTuned Pytorch Model using IMHO+Context as Intermediate Pretraining over BERT:
+To reproduce our results in paper follow the details in supplementary pdf uploaded

 https://drive.google.com/file/d/11U_kLNn6ngPltWQ1raN16SSy8tQ9fpL5/view?usp=sharing